raggleton/PythiaPlotter/README.md

 - Note, there's a bash script, `DO_NOT_USE_makeGraphFromPythia.sh`, that is old and out of date.
 Only kept for posterity, and as a reminder of how painful bash can be.

 ## Future plans
+- [ ] Combine with Latex to represent particle names properly **FIRST ATTEMPT DONE - STILL WORK IN PROGRESS**
 - [ ] Any way to optimise the diagram?
 Sometimes lines go in weird paths
 - [ ] Make into interactive diagram, so that if you mouse-over a particle, you can see what it decays into and where it's from easily (highlight, or make everything else transparent)
-- [ ] Add check to see if PYTHIA output or not
-- [ ] Combine with Latex to represent particle names properly **FIRST ATTEMPT DONE - STILL WORK IN PROGRESS**
 - [x] Option to auto-open resultant PDF (make default?)
 - [x] Command-line option for input txt filename (and output?)
 - [x] Parse full Pythia output